I usually get more than 10 emails a week from CloudAcademy.com members that have heard of Cloud Computing and would like to start learning it.

 Step 7 – Hands-on on Amazon Web Services starting your first instance!

 Let’s take a pause from theory and try to access and launch your first Linux instance in Amazon Web Services.
-You can do that with Cloud Academy Labs. (they are available only with our PRO Plan).
-You have several steps to complete and we guide you trough all of them, while you learn how to interact with the console and the AWS environment.
+You can do that with Cloud Academy Labs.
+You have several steps to complete and we guide you through all of them, while you learn how to interact with the console and the AWS environment.

 Feel free to contact us and get more information on how to get started with Cloud computing, or just drop us a comment!